Ruxiol/SentinelRXC/README.md

 > An automated governance helper for RXC Masternodes.

-Sentinel is an autonomous agent for persisting, processing and automating Dash governance objects and tasks.
-It is a Python application which runs alongside the DashCore instance on each Dash Masternode.
+Sentinel is an autonomous agent for persisting, processing and automating RXC governance objects and tasks.
+It is a Python application which runs alongside the RXC Core instance on each RXC Masternode.

 ## Table of Contents
 - [Install](#install)